quochuy201/MSBA_Projects/README.md

 <br><a href ="https://github.com/quochuy201/MSBA_Projects/tree/master/CapstonProject">Capstone Project: ANALYZE IMPACT OF CRIME
 ON PROPERTY VALUES</a>
 ## 8. Last but not least, my most proud of project: <a href ="https://github.com/quochuy201/MSBA_Projects/tree/master/FakeReview">Fake Review Detection</a>
+Applying Machine Learning, Text Data Mining and Natural Language Processing to analyze and classify text data.
+The data I used in this project is Yelp's customer reviews on their website.
+By ultilizing Machine Learning and NLP, I had analized difference between truthful review from real customer and fake reviews which are paid and spam review.